peripheralist/nana-subgraph/README.md

 To deploy a new subgraph version, first prepare the subgraph for the intended network.
 This will:
 - Run a sanity check beyond the integrated graph-cli checks that ensures there are no missing or extra mapping functions or dataSources
 - Generate files with network-dependent variables `src/startBlocks.ts` and `src/contractAddresses.ts`
-- Generate schema types
-- Generate the subgraph.yaml
+- Generate TS types for the schema defined in `schema.graphql`
+- Compiles new gitignored `subgraph.yaml`

 ```bash
 yarn prep:goerli
 yarn prep:mainnet
 ```

-- Generates TS types for the schema defined in `schema.graphql`
-- Compiles new gitignored `subgraph.yaml`

-First you will need to authenticate with the proper deploy key for the given network (you'll only need to do this once).
+Before deploying, you will need to authenticate with a deploy key for the given network (you'll only need to do this once).

 ```bash
 graph auth --studio ${your-key}